drewbiwan/helloworld/README.md

 # helloworld

 ## Directory Structure
-/{project_name}
+{project_name}
-    /documentation --for ICDs, block diagrams, datasheets, etc /firmware --for HDL and embedded software
+    documentation --for ICDs, block diagrams, datasheets, etc firmware --for HDL and embedded software
-        /shared_hdl --code that is shared across hardware /shared_ip
+        shared_hdl --code that is shared across hardware shared_ip
-        /synth_{hardware+revision} --top level for vivado project synthesis /builds --this contains the bitstreams and logs for all builds for this hardware /constraints --constraints files read by vivado project /hdl --hardware specific
+        synth_{hardware+revision} --top level for vivado project synthesis builds --this contains the bitstreams and logs for all builds for this hardware constraints --constraints files read by vivado project hdl --hardware specific
-    /scripts --tcl and batch scipts for build environments /software --higher level software, excecutables, etc
+    scripts --tcl and batch scipts for build environments software --higher level software, excecutables, etc

 ## Nomenclature
 ### project name